ppy/osu-wiki/wiki/Tournaments/RDOC/2018/en.md

 2. This tournament uses a double-elimination bracket and single-player format.
 There are no teams here.
 3. The score system used will be **Score V2**.
 4. To participate you **must** join the Discord for the duration of the tournament.
 5. Match schedule is decided by the organisers.
 Players may ask for a reschedule if the current schedule does not work for them.
-Every stage except Groupstage will last one weekend.
-Groupstage will be played over two weekends instead due to the relatively small staff-size.
+Every stage except Group stage will last one weekend.
+Group stage will be played over two weekends instead due to the relatively small staff-size.
 6. If there are no referees available, the match can be postponed.
 7. If both players get the same score on a Tiebreaker, the Tiebreaker will be replayed.
 8. Players have 15 minutes to show up to their scheduled match.
 If the opponent doesn't show up, the player who was supposed to play automatically advances onwards.